Plug and Play ID - PNPID Request

 Alternate choice for PNPID:

 Note You may also use the same template to request an ACPIID, instead.
 Simply replace "PNPID" with "ACPIID."
-A list of the already-allocated (unavailable) PnP and ACPI Vendor IDs is located here:
+Click here to download the list of PnP and ACPI Vendor IDs that have been already been allocated and are thus unavailable.